aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab2.md

 ## Verification

 1. Navigate to **Manage -> Gateways -> Service VPCs**
 2. Verify the Service VPC exist in the table.
-Check that the status is **ACTIVE**
+Check that the State is **ACTIVE**
 3. Navigate to **Manage -> Gateways -> Gateways**.
 4. Check the Gateway is shown in the table and that status is **ACTIVE**.
 5. From the EC2 instance, generate traffic to Google and Facebook.